airalizw/hr-attrition-tableau-dashboard/README.md

 ## Key Findings
 - Overall attrition rate is 16%
 - Sales department has the highest attrition at 21%
-- Sales Representative role has 33 out of 83 employees leaving
+- Sales Representatives had 33 out of 83 employees leave which is alarming
-- 127 overtime workers left compared to significantly fewer non overtime workers
+- Overtime workers are leaving at a significantly higher rate than non overtime workers
-- Job Level 1 has the highest attrition with 143 out of 543 entry level employees leaving
+- Entry level Job Level 1 employees are leaving the most with 143 out of 543 gone

-## Dashboard Features
-- Four interactive charts in a clean 2x2 grid layout
-- Color coded visuals showing Yes and No attrition clearly
-- Labels on each chart for immediate readability
+## What I Learned
+Building this dashboard taught me how to connect raw data in Tableau, create multiple chart types and arrange everything into a clean dashboard layout.
+I also learned that how you visualize data matters just as much as the data itself.